Ken Belson Kelly Lecture

 The University Club

-New York Times sports writer and author, Ken Belson, gives lecture and book signing
+New York Times sports business writer and author, Ken Belson, gives lecture and book signing

 Belson will discuss his book, Every Day Is Sunday, about the business of the N.F.L. and how it rose to become the world's richest league that captured the American zeitgeist.